 - Daylen mentions he was trying to conquer everyone in order to combine their forces so he could eradicate the Shade.
 This seems egotistical to me.
 Certainly, if he wanted to destroy the Shade, he could have just started doing that, and people could have helped if they wanted to.
 “Before I do this good thing to help everyone I must first rule the world and have everyone’s help!” is, just about the most narcissistic thing you can say.
 To top it off, When Daylen was defeated, he swore revenge, promising to kill everyone.
 So, he’s the worst sore loser in Everfall.
 “If I can’t win, I won’t play at all.
 I hate all of you!
 I wish you were dead!”
 So immature and petty.
 At least accept defeat with some modicum of decency.
 It flies in the face of some of the other motivations mentioned, but I think it’s still bad enough to put on the “naughty” list.

-On top of that, Daylen does a few things that seem pretty despicable to me, but which no one in-world seems to mind at all.
-I’d be glad to see Daylen feeling more guilty than he apparently does about:
+Furthermore, Daylen commits several acts that seem pretty despicable to me, but which no one in-world seems to mind at all.
+I’d expect Daylen to exhibit more remorse about:

 - Failing to employ his OP abilities to create engineering, SunForging, and architectural marvels.
-Just because he can’t get credit for it doesn’t mean he should stop employing his insane amazing savant-tier skills.
-If he truly was trying to make the world a better place, he would keep working at what he’s best at instead of sitting around plotting revenge and/or being an epic mope.
+Just because he can’t get credit for it doesn’t mean he should stop employing his exceptional savant-tier skills.
+If he were truly trying to make the world a better place, he would keep working at what he’s best at instead of sitting around plotting revenge or being an epic mope.

 - Failing to share the secrets of advanced Sunforging that he discovered.
 He justifies keeping the secrets by saying it would do more harm than good, but someone else is bound to discover these things at some point.
 By divulging the secrets, he could make sure everyone was on an even footing.
 There’s no guarantee the next person who discovers them would be so scrupulous.
 This goes double for the Omniforge, which is hidden in the middle of a bunch of outlaws, bandits, cut-throats, and thugs.
 What happens if they discover it?
-Nothing good I’ll wager.
+I doubt any good would come of it.

 - Failing to disclose the location of the Imperial Reserve, a huge stockpile of ships and materiel that he apparently kept hidden because… reasons?
 Why not give these back to the nations he wronged?
 It wouldn’t repair the damage he did, but some restitution would be better than nothing!